sandeepverana/Postgresql/Postgres-practise.md

 ## Materialized Views

 Materialized view stores data physically and refreshes the data periodically from the base tables.

-The materialized views have many advantages in many scenarios such as faster access to data from a remote server, data caching, etc.
+The materialized views have many advantages in many scenarios such as faster access to data from a remote server, data caching etc.

 Disadvantage of simple view
 * Each time a view is used in a query, the query that created the view is executed.
-* This makes simple views ineffificent to access time
+* This makes simple views inefficient to access time

 Materialized views allow you to persist a view in the database physically

-Creating a materialized view
+Creating a materialized view.
 ```sql
 create materialized view part_view as select * from part where machine_id between 400000 and 400010;
 SELECT 11
 ```

-Load no data into the materialized view while you are creating it
+Load no data into the materialized view while you are creating it.
 ```sql
 create materialized view part_view as select * from part where machine_id between 400000 and 400010 with NO DATA;
 CREATE MATERIALIZED VIEW